TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralGuidelines/Index.rst

 ================

-It is critical that every user is using secure passwords to authenticate themselfs at systems like TYPO3.
+It is critical that every user is using secure passwords to authenticate themselves at systems like TYPO3.
 Below are rules that should be implemented in a password policy:

 #.
 Ensure that the passwords you use have a minimum length of 8 or more